 I spent five years at The Daily Show, one of the longest-running programs in television history where I helped build a digital department.

 The Daily Show digital team won the first Emmy award of the Trevor Noah era in 2017 for “Between The Scenes” and was nominated for our overall digital work in 2018 and again in 2019.

 I helped produce the New York Times bestselling book “The Donald J. Trump Presidential Twitter Library” as well as installations of the library across America, including Los Angeles, New York City, and Washington D.C.

-I produced the “Make Trump Tweets Eight Again” browser extension which won a Webby in 2018.
+I produced the “Make Trump Tweets Eight Again” browser extension, winning a Webby in 2018.

 I co-authored “The Verification Handbook,” along with leading journalists from the BBC, Storyful, ABC, Digital First Media, and other verification experts.
 The handbook is a groundbreaking resource for journalists and aid providers.
 It provides tools, techniques, and step-by-step guidelines for how to deal with user-generated content (UGC) during emergencies and breaking news events.